reyery/Daysim/README.md

 1. Open the Visual Studio project file, which is located in your build folder.
 Mine is _D:/myname/Daysim64/daysim.sln_.
 2. In the toolbar, you may choose either "Debug" or "Release" settings.
 Debug (the default) will take longer to compile and run, but will allow you to step through running code using the debugger.
 Use Release settings for creating distributable packages.
 3. Choose Build > Build Solution from the menus.
     - Optional: You may see errors related to the normtiff and ra_tiff projects.
-To fix these, you need to build libtiff.lib.
-        1. Navigate to _Start_ > _All Programs_ > _Visual Studio 2013_ > _Visual Studio Tools_ and run VS2013 x64 Native Tools Command Prompt (assuming you are creating a 64-bit build).
-		2. Navigate to the libtiff directory, which downloaded when you built the DAYSIM project.
-Mine is _D:\myname\Daysim64\Downloads\Source\radiance_support\src\px\tiff\libtiff_.
-		3. Run this command:
-`nmake /f makefile.vc all`
-		4. In CMake, set the following variables:
-			- TIFF_HEADER: `D:/myname/Daysim64/Downloads/Source/radiance_support/src/px/tiff/libtiff`
-			- TIFF_LIBRARY: `D:/myname/Daysim64/Downloads/Source/radiance_support/src/px/tiff/libtiff/libtiff.lib`
-		5. In CMake, click _Generate_.
-		6. In Visual Studio, choose _Build_ > _Build Solution_.
+To fix these, select the BUILD_LIBTIFF option in CMake and repeat steps 4 and 5 from _Create the DAYSIM project_.
 4. Check that the executables have been built to your bin folder.
 Mine are in _D:\myname\Daysim64\bin\Debug_ or _D:\myname\Daysim64\bin\Release_.

 #### Mac